 Annamarie, 50, and her husband Cruz, 52, were known as “angels on this earth,” not only caring for their own three daughters but also taking in countless foster care children, mentoring troubled youth, and providing endless love to anyone in need.
 Francine Jimenez, 46, was described as always happy and was the light of her four children’s lives.
 Andre Banks, 49, was a man so loving, he never forgot to send a text message to his goddaughter each day.
-In addition to the deceased, seven other people were seriously injured.
+How could such goodness be gone?

 Richard Sepolio’s Trial Begins

-On January 14, 2019, Richard Sepolio sat as the defendant in a courtroom overflowing with media, family members, and people from all regions.
+On January 14, 2019, Richard Sepolio sat as the defendant in a courtroom overflowing with media, family members, and the multitudes from that horrible day.
 The charges were serious: 13 felonies, including gross vehicular manslaughter while intoxicated, driving under the influence of alcohol causing injury, and reckless driving resulting in serious injury.
-At his side was high-profile attorney Paul Pfingst, who’s fees were paid in part through fundraising efforts of Sepolio’s small Texas hometown.
+At his side was high-profile attorney Paul Pfingst, whose fees were paid in part through fundraising efforts of Sepolio’s small Texas hometown.
 Prosecuting the case was Deputy District Attorney Cally Bright, a specialist in under the influence cases.

 A Brunch at Eclipse Chocolate and Consumption of Alcohol